Frequently Asked Questions

 Davis Frame Company offers several timber frame design services.
 Choose from one of these three options in working with us on your project:

-Our standard Design Deposit Agreement requires an initial deposit.
+- Our standard pre-contract materials agreement requires an initial deposit.
 All design and drafting time by our designers time is billed at an hourly rate.
 At the end of the revision and quoting process, if you choose to purchase the Davis Frame package, your deposit will be credited toward your package price.

 Please note, all Davis Frame floor plans are copyrighted and are not for sale.
 Our plans are to only be used for clients when a weather tight shell package is purchased.